xuliya000/job-portal-frontend/README.md

 ---

 ### 8. Terms & Conditions Page
-Well-styled and humorously written terms and conditions.
+We have prepared some interesting terms and conditions.
 ![Terms](./screenshots/terms.png)

 ---